MicrosoftDocs/win32/desktop-src/Msi/applying-a-patch-package-to-an-administrative-installation.md

 ---
-Description: 'You may apply the small update to an administrative source image of MNP2000.msi by installing the sample patch MNP2000.msp created in Generating a Patch Package.' ms.assetid: '24ae9cd6-2057-4345-90ec-943da7620cb0'
+Description: You may apply the small update to an administrative source image of MNP2000.msi by installing the sample patch MNP2000.msp created in Generating a Patch Package. ms.assetid: 24ae9cd6-2057-4345-90ec-943da7620cb0
-title: Applying a Patch Package to an Administrative Installation
+title: Applying a Patch Package to an Administrative Installation ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Applying a Patch Package to an Administrative Installation